aprest10/chatroom/README.md

 ![Image 5](images/image_5.png)

 When we want to close the server we will have to send a 'SIGINT' signal to the process.
-On MacOS this can be done by pressing 'ctrl+c'
+On MacOS this can be done by pressing 'ctrl+c'.

 ![Image 6](images/image_6.png)